OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 - During a **Staging** environment refresh, when data is copied and sanitized from **Production** to **Staging**.
 When complete, a redeployment occurs to ensure the latest database and code changes are on **Staging**.
 - A new server is added in **Production** to handle an increase in traffic.
-- A server is acting "funny" and needs to be "kicked."
+- A server isn't responding as expected and needs to be _kicked_.

 ### Variables